YSC Pool Rules

 Diving in the shallow end of the pool is prohibited at all times including the times at which the swim

-pool will not be reopened until at least 20 minutes after last lightning is seen and/or thunder is heard.
+pool will not be reopened until at least 30 minutes after last lightning is seen and/or thunder is heard.

 Guests must enter with a member, sign the guest register and pay the fee.

 The member must stay at the pool with guests.

 Members must be age 16 or older in order to bring a guest.

 Guests may only visit 5 times Once they have reached that limit, they must join the pool as a